Inherited Risk: The BRCA Gene Explained

 Women with a mutation in the BRCA1 or BRCA2 gene have a higher risk of developing breast cancer and ovarian cancer.
-There is also a smaller risk of developing other cancers due to this mutation, such as fallopian tube cancers, peritoneal cancers, and pancreatic cancers.
-Men may also have BRCA mutations and are at higher risk for breast cancer, prostate cancer, and pancreatic cancer.
+There is also a smaller risk of developing other cancers due to this mutation in women, such as fallopian tube cancers, peritoneal, colon and pancreatic cancers.

 Should I Be Worried About Inherited Breast or Ovarian Cancer?

 In general, only about 5 to 10 percent of breast or ovarian cancers are due to inherited risks from your mother or father.
 Most cancers, including breast and ovarian cancers, are due to mutations that occur throughout your lifetime due to environmental toxins or chemicals, viruses, or some other unknown cause.

 However, if you have strong family history of breast or ovarian cancer (mother, sister, daughter) or have a man in your family (father, brother, son) who has had breast cancer or prostate cancer you should be sure to explain this to your doctor, who can assess if you need genetic counseling.
 This is especially important if the family member was less than 50 years of age at the time of diagnosis.

 Multiple family members with these cancers and a single family member with multiple types of cancer may mean there is genetic link.
 Pancreatic and colon cancer can also be inherited through genes.

 Why Is BRCA Testing Done?

 Knowing if you have BRCA1 or BRCA2 mutation will give you the opportunity, in consultation with a certified genetic counselor, to make decisions about how to lower your risk for cancer.

 Testing positive for BRCA gene mutation is not common.